 Ever wanted to ride America’s wild horses?
 On our ride in Shell, Wyoming you can do just that.
 The ranch boasts a hefty quota of Mustangs within its herd of guest horses, as well as paints and Quarter Horses.
 With their wild ancestry and ancient colonial bloodlines, Mustangs are tough as old boots, yet also sensitive, intelligent and willing.
 Their characteristics vary from herd to herd depending on their ancestry and the environment in which they roam, but they are typically 14-15 hands high, with a well-proportioned, light yet muscular build.
 To sit astride these horses is an utter privilege: their history is palpable and they are a joy to ride.

 Quarter Horses seem to be on their way to world domination in many disciplines thanks to their strength, agility, intelligence and willing nature.
-Especially popular as working horses on farms, stations and ranches, they’re used in a number of Globetrotting rides including the Big Horn Cattle Drive, the Goomboorian Campdraft Ride, our rides in Montana and Shell, Wyoming, and many more.
+Especially popular as working horses on farms, stations and ranches, they’re used in a number of Globetrotting rides including the Shell, Wyoming ride and the Big Horn Cattle Drive in the USA, The Rainbow Beach, Bush & Cattle Ride in Australia, the Pantanal ride in Brazil and many more.
 You can’t help but be impressed by Quarter Horses’ innate cow sense, which is so strong that they need very little direction from their rider in order to get the job done, whether it be cutting a beast from the herd or mustering.
 But whether you’re working cattle, trekking over mountains, campdrafting or just enjoying the view between two ears, your Quarter Horse will never fail to impress.

 So there you have it – some of the breeds you are most likely to encounter on our horse riding holidays!
 We hope you’re feeling inspired to discover more of the world from the back of a horse, whether it be a stocky Icelandic horse or an elegant Lusitano.